Post

 • Recalls: None Found

-• Description/Symptoms: Excessive oil consumption and smoke from the exhaust.
+• Description/Symptoms: Noticeable oil consumption between oil changes.
+Blue smoke from the exhaust.

 • Recalls: None Found